KushajveerSingh/notes/docs/ui_ux/books/dont_make_me_think.md

 Get rid of half the words on each page, then get rid of half of what's left (it means try to be ruthless about the process)

 -   Happy talk must die.
 The introductory text that's supposed to welcome us to the site and tell us how great it is or tell us what we're about to see in the section we've entered.
 -   Instructions must die.
-No one reads instructions until they have failed multiple times, and even then if the instructions are wordly, the odds of users finding the information they need are pretty low.
+No one reads instructions until they have failed multiple times, and even then if the instructions are wordy, the odds of users finding the information they need are pretty low.
 Make everything self-explanatory, or as close to it as possible.
-    An example of consise instruction is
+    An example of concise instruction is

     > Please help us improve the site by taking 2-3 minutes to complete the survey.
     >